Home / The Gospel of Sri Ramakrishna / Volume 1 /

 devotee.'
 One can also realize God by following the path of devotion.

-the universe and all its living beinga, The vijnani sees that the Reality
+the universe and all its living beings, The vijnani sees that the

 which is nirguna, without attributes, is also saguna, with attributes.